Arthur Schopenhauer: Early life

 Arthur spent two years as a merchant in honor of his dead father.
 During this time, he had doubts about being able to start a new life as a scholar.
 Most of his prior education was as a practical merchant and he had trouble learning Latin; a prerequisite for an academic career.

 His mother moved away, with her daughter Adele, to Weimar—then the center of German literature—to enjoy social life among writers and artists.
 Arthur and his mother did not part on good terms.
 In one letter, she wrote: "You are unbearable and burdensome, and very hard to live with; all your good qualities are overshadowed by your conceit, and made useless to the world simply because you cannot restrain your propensity to pick holes in other people."
 His mother, Johanna, was generally described as vivacious and sociable.
-She died 24 years later.
-Some of Arthur's negative opinions about women may be rooted in his troubled relationship with his mother.
+She lived another 24 years.

 Arthur moved to Hamburg to live with his friend Jean Anthime, who was also studying to become a merchant.